-(a) Each recipient of home and community-based waivered services shall be provided a copy of the written coordinated service and support plan which:
+(a) Each recipient of home and community-based waivered services shall be provided a copy of the written coordinated service and support plan that:

-(1) is developed and signed by the recipient within ten working days after the case manager receives the assessment information and written community support plan as described in section 256B.0911, subdivision 3a, from the certified assessor;
+(1) is developed with and signed by the recipient within the timelines established by the commissioner and section 256B.0911, subdivision 3a, paragraph (e);

 (2) includes the person's need for service, including identification of service needs that will be or that are met by the person's relatives, friends, and others, as well as community services used by the general public;

 (3) reasonably ensures the health and welfare of the recipient;

 (4) identifies the person's preferences for services as stated by the person, the person's legal guardian or conservator, or the parent if the person is a minor, including the person's choices made on self-directed options and on services and supports to achieve employment goals;

 (5) provides for an informed choice, as defined in section 256B.77, subdivision 2, paragraph (o), of service and support providers, and identifies all available options for case management services and providers;

 (6) identifies long-range and short-range goals for the person;

 (7) identifies specific services and the amount and frequency of the services to be provided to the person based on assessed needs, preferences, and available resources.
 The coordinated service and support plan shall also specify other services the person needs that are not available;

 (8) identifies the need for an individual program plan to be developed by the provider according to the respective state and federal licensing and certification standards, and additional assessments to be completed or arranged by the provider after service initiation;